With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 Worse, if nobody catches the error and the item ships, you can face huge fines and penalties for what often amounts to breaking the law.

-International Military Antiques uses ShipperHQ’s Carrier Rules as their first line of defense to stay compliant when selling antique firearms and other weaponry online.
+International Military Antiques uses ShipperHQ’s Shipping Rules as their first line of defense to stay compliant when selling antique firearms and other weaponry online.

 With customers all around the world, they have to be extremely careful not to break rules and laws around shipping potentially dangerous items.